S. Somasegar

-Sivaramakrishnan Somasegar is an Indian-American technology business executive in the Greater Seattle Area.
+Sivaramakichenane Somasegar is an Indian-American technology business executive based in Greater Seattle Area.
 He is a Managing Director at Madrona Venture Group, a venture capital firm based in Seattle.
 Somasegar joined Madrona in November 2015 after a 27-year career at Microsoft, where he most recently was corporate vice president of the developer division and overseeing the global distributed R&D centers at Microsoft.

 Early life

 Somasegar was born in August 1966 and grew up in Pondicherry, India with his parents and a sibling.

 Somasegar attended Petit Seminaire Higher Secondary School in Pondicherry.
 In 1986 he received a bachelor's degree in Electronics and Communication Engineering from Guindy Engineering College, Anna University in Chennai, India.
 Soma then moved to the US where he received a master's degree in Computer Engineering from Louisiana State University in 1988.
 He was working toward a PhD in Computer Engineering from the State University of New York at Buffalo when he joined Microsoft in January 1989.